Entanglement dynamics and performance of two-qubit gates for superconducting qubits under non-Markovian effects: Application to Hadamard + CNOT sequences

 As for the trend (1), the final gate plays a role: For Seq.~(a), the final gate is the iSWAP gate, and the populations $\rho_{11}(t)$ and $\rho_{44}(t)$ are not affected by the gate.
 In this sense, those populations are under the free relaxation process during the gate operation, and the performance deteriorates.
 By contrast, the final gate $R^x(\pi/2)$ in Seq.~(b) applied to the second qubit affects all RDO elements, and hence the relaxation process of $\rho_{11}(t)$ and $\rho_{44}(t)$ is suppressed.
 As a result, Seq.~(b) performs better than Seq.~(a).

 The trend (3) is obvious when one looks at the concurrences (Table~\ref{tbl:concurrence_variousIdling}), while the fidelities (Table~\ref{tbl:fidelity_variousIdling}) for Seq.~(a) take almost the same value for the various initial states.
-The reason for trend (3) is related to the final states of the two-qubit systems: With the initial states $\ket{11}$ and $\ket{01}$, the ideal final state is $(\ket{11} + e^{i\varphi}\ket{00})/ \sqrt{2}$, while it is $(\ket{10} + e^{i\varphi}\ket{01})/ \sqrt{2}$ with the initial states $\ket{10}$ and $\ket{00}$ with a certain phase $\varphi$.
+The reason for trend (3) is related to the final states of the two-qubit system: With the initial states $\ket{11}$ and $\ket{01}$, the ideal final state is $(\ket{11} + e^{i\varphi}\ket{00})/ \sqrt{2}$, while it is $(\ket{10} + e^{i\varphi}\ket{01})/ \sqrt{2}$ with the initial states $\ket{10}$ and $\ket{00}$ with a certain phase $\varphi$.
 Note that the CNOT gate is expressed in matrix form as $\ketbra{1}{1} \otimes I + \ketbra{0}{0} \otimes X$ in this study, where $I$ and $X$ are the identity and $X$ gate, respectively.
 As discussed in Sec.~\ref{sec:resultRWA}, larger values of $\sqrt{\rho_{22}(t)\rho_{33}(t)}$ compared to $\sqrt{\rho_{11}(t)\rho_{44}(t)}$ lead to lower concurrences of states near $\ket{\Psi}$ compared to those near $\ket{\Phi}$.
-Since the single-qubit gates are applied, the RDO at the end time is no longer in the $X$-states, and, strictly speaking, Eq.~\eqref{eq:concXState} cannot be used in this case.
-However, the state is near the $X$-state (i.e, the values of the matrix elements that do not appear in the $X$-state are almost zero), and hence the above discussion is roughly valid.
-In terms of fidelity, we must maintain the population of the most excited state $\rho_{11}(t)$ at the value $0.5$ in the cases where the ideal state is $\ket{11} + e^{i\varphi}\ket{00})/ \sqrt{2}$.
+Since the single-qubit gates are applied, the RDO at the end time is no longer in the $X$ states, and, strictly speaking, Eq.~\eqref{eq:concXState} cannot be used in this case.
+Thus, the eigenvalues $\{\Lambda_j\}$ in Eq.~\eqref{eq:conc} are numerically calculated in this case.
+However, the state is near the $X$ state (i.e., the values of the matrix elements that do not appear in the $X$ state are almost zero), and hence the above discussion is roughly valid.
+In terms of the fidelity, we must maintain the population of the most excited state $\rho_{11}(t)$ at the value $0.5$ in the cases where the ideal state is $(\ket{11} + e^{i\varphi}\ket{00})/ \sqrt{2}$.
 This is more difficult than the task to maintain the populations of $\rho_{22}(t)$ and $\rho_{33}(t)$ for the ideal state $(\ket{10} + e^{i\varphi}\ket{01})/ \sqrt{2}$ due to the relaxation process.